shsobieski/Build-a-Better-Blockbuster/README.md

 ![Profit Outcomes](figures/distoutcomes.png)

-So the distribution in the histogram of profits can be explained by the wide spread of profits in the top half of the sample, compared to the bunching around 0 in the bottom half.
+The distribution in the histogram of profits can be explained by the wide spread of profits in the top half of the sample, compared to the bunching around 0 in the bottom half.
 Using categorical data paints a much clearer picture of the data.
 I can use the 15 million dollar threshold to differentiate between success and failure, while targeting profits of over 100 million.

 #### Audience Rating- Determining Success

-To determine how to define success when it comes to audience rating, I had to answer two questions at once:
+To determine how to define success when it comes to audience rating, I had to answer two questions:

 - Do postive ratings lead to bigger box office returns?
 - What rating threshold should we aim for?